 Public display of affection in the school buildings or on the school grounds is inappropriate.
 Inappropriate bodily contact behaviors include, but are not limited to, kissing, hugging, being together on floors, benches, or furniture, front to front or front to back body contact including sitting on laps.
-ONLY hand holding is allowed.
+ONLY handholding is allowed.
 Repeated warnings will result in a parent/guardian conference and possible disciplinary action.
-PDA rules apply at school sponsored events including games and dances; unless contact is a reasonable part of dancing.
+This applies to behavior at school sponsored events including games and dances.